Product Managers often need to incorporate stakeholders’ wisdom and expertise in order to make the best possible decisions.

 airfocus’ Priority Poker is motivated by the idea that prioritization can be a productive team effort, can be executed democratically, and can be done completely remotely in a time-efficient manner.

-airfocus’ Priority Poker is intuitive and easy-to-use, simply follow the steps below:
+airfocus’ Priority Poker is intuitive and easy to use.
+Just follow the steps below:

 Step 1: As an admin or editor, select “Priority Poker” on the items’ view.